benjamin-lindenbauer/kraken-batch-orders/README.md

 ### Order Management
 - **View all open orders** with pair, type, price, volume, and USD value
 - **Cancel individual orders** or all orders at once
+- **Cancel all orders for a specific pair** directly from the orders table
 - **Batch cancellation** for efficient position management
 - **Auto-refresh functionality** to keep order status current
 - **Account balance display** with total USD value

+Note: Destructive actions (Cancel All and Cancel All for Pair) prompt for confirmation in the UI to prevent accidental cancellations.

 ## Architecture